wix/Detox/docs/Introduction.WritingFirstTest.md

 Note that the visibilty matcher makes sure the element is actually visible on screen (at least 75% of it to be exact).
 If it appears under the fold (eg. the user has to scroll to see it), this specific matcher will fail.

-## Step 6: Rinse and repeat
+## Step 6: Rinse and Repeat

 Create more complicated test cases by stringing actions and expectations one after the other.
 Explore the rest of the API to see what other things you can do in your tests.

 Add more test cases to your file by adding `it()` clauses.
 Add new scenarios by adding new `*.spec.js` files.

-## Step 7: Run your tests and make sure they pass
+## Step 7: Run Your Tests and Make Sure They Pass

 This is usually done by running `detox test` in terminal.
 If your test is not passing and you don't understand why, take a look at the [troubleshooting tutorial](Troubleshooting.RunningTests.md).